It is our desire to present a first class contest for dance/drill teams. Below we have listed contest rules and

 The routine should be visual and connected throughout and should contain leaps, turns and footwork.

-Open category will now be a 3 minute time limit and include styles of
+Open category can include styles of

 Show Production category will be a themed production that has some staging